Joe Rogan. How Stuff Works. How I Built This.

 This podcast interview format consists of video tools set up where you’re recording your podcast that runs while the conversation happens.
 People like to watch this content because they catch everything — the little glances at each other, the body language, the facial expressions, etc.

 The only downside is that it does require you to purchase recording tools.
 You won’t need much.
 Just one high-quality camera will do.
+Most professional setups will record the audio separately.
 If you want to elevate your studio recordings, you could also set up multiple cameras at different angles to create a more interesting perspective.

 3. Remote Recording